 For about 10 years I didn’t have a street bike.
 I was busy building various businesses, and raising my kids and for some reason, it left my consciousness how much I loved riding.
 In august of 2006 my business partner and I walked into the Harley dealership to take a look, and walked out with the 2 most expensive bikes in the shop 3 hours later.
 It was retarded.
 He bought a stripped down, lowered and unrecognizable Fat boy with a killer custom paint job and drag bars.
 Pure style.
 I bought a Bagger, with double the horsepower of a stock Harley and all the engine that you’d ever need in a harley.
 Even then I didn’t know what I’d done.
 I’d reawakened the Road tripper in me.

 I got a tattoo to remind me never to be without a bike again.
 I love it.
 I love everything about it.
 I love the open road, the smells, the cold and warm temperatures.
 When you drive in a car, its like watching TV.
 You see things going on through a rectangle sized screen, but you’re not in the picture.
 When you ride, youre PART of the picture.
 The road whizzing by your feet is 5 inches away.
 The dust storm hurts and makes you squint.
 The alfalfa that was just cut you can smell.
 The farmer watering his field you can feel it cool down the air around you.
 Racing storms puts adventure into the whole picture, rather than just slowing down.

 Ill never be without a Motorcycle again.
 That’s what this blog is about.
 Documenting my trips with me, and my family on a motorcycle.

-As far as work goes, I’m a consultant for EagleRider Motorcycle Tours for their Easy Rider tour, and a web consultant for Bluehost.
+As far as work goes, I’m a consultant and Guide for EagleRider Motorcycle Tours for their Easy Rider tour, and a Business Consultant for Godaddy.